manuel/edgelisp/README.md

 (EdgeLisp-compiled programs are not considered derived works of the EdgeLisp compiler, runtime, and included Lisp files.)

-If you *modify* EdgeLisp (compiler, runtime, or included Lisp files), you must make the modified version available to your users under the AGPL.
+If you *modify* EdgeLisp itself (the compiler, runtime, or Lisp code), you must make the modified version available to your users under the AGPL.
 See file COPYING.